20akshay00/20akshay00.github.io/_pages/cv.md

 * **June 2022 - April 2023, Master’s thesis with Dr. [Sanjeev Kumar](https://www.iisermohali.ac.in/awards-recognitions/dps/dr-sanjeev-kumar), in collaboration with [Prof. Dr. Tilman Pfau](https://www.pi5.uni-stuttgart.de/institute/team/)** - [\[**PDF**\]](http://20akshay00.github.io/files/MS18117_PRJ502.pdf) [\[**PPT**\]](https://20akshay00.github.io/web-presentations/)
   * Implemented algorithms (MFT, CMFT) to qualitatively predict and identify exotic phases exhibited in the 2D - Bose Hubbard Model.
   * This was done to assist the planning of an experimental quantum simulator setup using an optical lattice loaded with dipolar dysprosium atoms.
-  * Currently continuing this work by implementing Quantum Monte Carlo (QMC) algorithms to precisely locate the phases of the system.
+  * Initiated attempts to utilize Quantum Monte Carlo (QMC) algorithms to precisely locate the phases of the system.
   * *Worked with **Python, Julia***

 ---